-^{} Corresponding to investments earmarked for voluntary activities within the Community Relations (CORE) program, according to the size of the stake owned by Tecpetrol in joint ventures.
-The amounts are taken as accounted for during 2021.
+\ Investments earmarked for volunteering activities within the Community Relations (CORE) program, according to the size of the stake owned by Tecpetrol in operated and other joint ventures.
+The amounts accounted for during 2021 are taken into consideration.
+To obtain the figure for the amount invested in Euros, the average quarterly exchange rate (EUR-USD) was used.

-54 Total invested at Techint Group level within our operated areas corresponds to own funds plus funds from our partners in the joint ventures in Argentina, the joint venture in Ecuador and Mexico, and the Pesquería Power Plant in Mexico.
+&lt;sup>54 Total invested at Techint Group level within our operated areas corresponds to own funds plus funds from our partners in the joint ventures in Argentina, the joint venture in Ecuador and Mexico, and the Pesquería Power Plant in Mexico.